Velocidex/velociraptor-docs/content/vql_reference/plugin/_index.md

 {{% /notice %}}

 The `http_client()` plugin allows use to interact with any web services.
 If the web service returns a json blob, we can parse it with the `parse_json()` function (or `parse_xml()` for SOAP endpoints).
-Using the parameters with a POST method we may actually invoke actions from within VQL (e.g. send an SMS via an SMS gateway when a VQL event is received).So this is a very powerful plugin.
+Using the parameters with a POST method we may actually invoke actions from within VQL (e.g. send an SMS via an SMS gateway when a VQL event is received).
+So this is a very powerful plugin - see examples below.

-When the `tempfile_extension` parameter is provided, the HTTP request body will be written to a tempfile with that extension.
-The name of this tempfile will be emitted as the Content column.
+When the `tempfile_extension` parameter is provided, the HTTP response body will be written to a tempfile with that extension.
+The name of this tempfile will be emitted as the `Content` column.

 This plugin will emit rows with the following columns:
 * Url      string: The url we fetched.